 What is the Imago Theory?

-Over time, our imago develops into an unconscious guiding force in our life.
+imago develops into an unconscious guiding force in our life.
 It serves as a map, directing us toward others who fit this image.
-Similar to a magnet that has the capacity to both attract and repel, our imago is able to do the same.
-If we attract partners that do not reflect what is familiar, we either project our beliefs onto them so that it appears they are who we expected them to be in the end, or we elicit from them the behaviors we have come to expect.
+Similar to a magnet that can both attract and repel, our imago can do the same.
+If we draw partners that do not reflect what is familiar, we either project our beliefs onto them so that it appears they are who we expected them to be in the end, or we elicit from them the behaviors we have come to expect.